Finance

 FIN 4870 Strategic Finance (4 Credits)

 Addresses theory, concepts, and techniques associated with asset management and creation of value from a strategic orientation.
 Links financial theory and practice to strategic and operational objectives of the firm, prepares student to incorporate risk and uncertainty into analytical decision-making process and to analyze divestiture, restructuring, and liquidation decisions.
-Prerequisites: MS/ Finance students only and FIN 4840.
+Prerequisite: FIN 4410.

 FIN 4885 Investment Banking and External Financing (4 Credits)